neo4j/github-action-traceability/README.md

 - enforce that the Trello card short link id is real
 - automatically add an attachment to a Trello card containing the GitHub PR

-## What is a Trello Short Link
+## Instructions for Every-Day Users

 Open your Trello card in your browser, and take a look at the URL.
-In the example below, the Trello short link is highlighted and is `i19tvtq1`.
-Copy this to your commit message and put it between brackets like so:
+In the example below, the Trello short link is highlighted and its value is `i19tvtq1`.

+Include this your commit message and put it between brackets like so:
-`git commit -m "[i19tvtq1] Description of my change"`
+- `git commit -m "[i19tvtq1] Description of my change"`

 ![](assets/trello-short-link.png)